Variational Shape Inference for Grasp Diffusion on SE(3): Background

 \subsection{Signed Distance Fields}

 Signed Distance Fields (SDFs) implicitly represent geometry by providing, at every point in space, the distance to the nearest surface, with a sign denoting the interior (negative) or exterior (positive).
 Formally, we let $\Omega(\bfx): \R^3 \mapsto \R$ denote the signed distance field.
 The surface $\mathcal{S}$ is then represented as the zero level-set of its SDF: $\mathcal{S} = \{ \bfx \in \mathbb{R}^3 \mid \Omega(\bfx) = 0 \}$.
+Its gradient satisfies the Eikonal equation: $\| \nabla_\bfx\Omega(\bfx) \| = 1$.
 SDFs are differentiable almost everywhere, and where the gradient $\nabla_\bfx\Omega(\bfx)$ exists, its negative points toward the nearest surface.
-Additionally, the gradient satisfies the Eikonal equation: $\| \nabla_\bfx\Omega(\bfx) \| = 1$.
-In recent years, much work has focused on implicitly representing 3D geometries via neural SDFs~\cite{park2019deepsdf,ortiz30isdf}, where the SDF is parameterized by a neural network.
-This allows querying at arbitrary resolutions with a small memory footprint and readily yields gradients via automatic differentiation.
-In this work, we use signed distance fields to learn shape features, which we transfer to stable grasp synthesis.
+In recent years, much work has focused on implicitly representing 3D geometry via neural SDFs~\cite{park2019deepsdf,ortiz30isdf}, where the SDF is parameterized by a neural network.
+This allows querying at arbitrary resolutions with a small memory footprint and provides gradients via automatic differentiation.
+In this work, we use SDFs to learn shape features, which we transfer to stable grasp synthesis.
 We also use a learned SDF of the robot gripper for test-time pose optimization of the gripper given object point cloud.